microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 pipelines to train Machine Learning models.
 Most of the profilers can also be used in conjunction with Azure Machine Learning.
 For a profiler to be used with Azure Machine Learning, it should meet the following criteria:

-- The profiler can be enabled and disabled inside of the code
+- Turning the profiler on/off can be achieved by passing a parameter to the script ran by Azure Machine Learning
 - The profiler produces a file as an output

 In general, a recipe for using profilers with Azure Machine Learning is the following: